System Summary

 Problem Statement

 This project aims to use a robotic arm to support the placement of pins in a Total Knee Arthroplasty.
 The goal will be to align the cutting guides according to the planned cuts necessary to place an implant on the bone.
 The surgical plan will use the known shape models of bones to plan the positions of joint replacement implants.
-To replace invasive IR trackers, a non-invasive camera will be used to scan the bone surface and to register the preoperative model to the actual bone.
+To replace invasive IR trackers, a non-invasive camera will be used to scan the bone surface and register the preoperative model to the actual bone.
 The robotic arm will drive the alignment of the drilling tool and drill holes in the tibia and femur to place the guiding pins.
-Given that the body can move during the drilling of the pin holes and the base of the arm may not be completely rigid, compensating for that motion in real-time should be performed.
+Given that the body can move during the drilling of the pin holes and the base of the arm may not be completely rigid, compensating for that motion in real time should be performed.
 The system will guide the placement of guide pins which serve to mount the cutting guides.

 Use Case